technomancy/leiningen/doc/DEPLOY.md

 ### Tagging

-By default `["vcs" "tag"]` will create a GPG signed tag with your project version number.
+By default `["vcs" "tag"]` will create a signed tag with your project version number.
 You can add a tag prefix by passing the prefix after `"tag"`, for example: `["vcs" "tag" "v"]`.
 You can disable tag signing by passing `--no-sign`, for example: `["vcs" "tag" "v" "--no-sign"]` or `["vcs" "tag" "--no-sign"]`.